iCliniq Logo

 Introduction:

-More people have started to recognize the way we talk about sex and gender in these recent years.
+More people have started to recognize how one talks about sex and gender in these recent years.
 Many experts now recognize that not everyone identifies as male or female (sometimes called cisgender).
 Instead, some people identify as another gender altogether.
 Additionally, as society has become more accepting of sexualities other than heterosexuality, more people are now recognizing that being attracted only to one sex is limiting.
 As a result, many individuals now identify as bisexual.
 Bisexuality is a sexual orientation in which a person is attracted to members of the same sex or both sexes, which includes the attraction of both men and women to members of their sex or the same sex.
-Here are some facts that you should know about bisexuality.
+Here are some facts that one should know about bisexuality.

 Is Bisexuality a New Term?

 Bisexuality is not a new concept.
-People have been attracted to both sexes since the beginning of time, but recently bisexuality began to be acknowledged as an identity.
-Throughout history, bisexuality has been understood differently depending on where you were located, as well as how bisexual people were treated by society.
+People have been attracted to both sexes since the beginning of time, but recently, bisexuality began to be acknowledged as an identity.
+Throughout history, bisexuality has been understood differently depending on where one was located, as well as how bisexual people were treated by society.
 In many ancient cultures, bisexuality was seen as normal and natural still today.
 However, in other cultures- especially those based on religion- bisexuality was believed to be a mental illness or phrase that could be cured through therapy or prayer.
+There is no "phase" or "pitstop" to being bisexual.
+The concept that bisexuality just does not exist is one of the most prevalent misunderstandings about it.
+Do people pretend to be gay when they are bisexual or say they are simply going through a phase?
+In reality, nothing like bisexuality is identified.

 What Is Bisexuality?